BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 3. Name applications of ML.
 4. Explain the following ML areas: supervised learning, unsupervised learning, reinforcement learning.
 5. Explain the following ML tasks: classification, regression, clustering, feature selection / extraction, topic modeling
-6. Explain the following ML approaches: decision tree learning, Artificial Neural Networks, Bayes networks, deep learning.
+6. Explain the following ML approaches: decision tree learning, Artificial Neural Networks, Bayes networks.
 Name other approaches.
+7. Explain various ANN architectures.
-7. Explain the process for supervised ML.
+8. Explain the process for supervised ML.
 How to use training data and test data?
-8. Explain the measures accuracy, precision, recall, F1 score, MAE, RSME and MSE
+9. Explain the measures accuracy, precision, recall, F1 score, MAE, RSME and MSE
-9. Explain k-fold cross-validation
+10. Explain k-fold cross-validation
-10. What is bias and variance?
+11. What is bias and variance?
-11. Explain overfitting and underfitting
+12. Explain overfitting and underfitting
-12. What are learning curves?
+13. What are learning curves?
 How to interpret them?
-13. How to increase / decrease model complexity?
+14. How to increase / decrease model complexity?
-14. How does learning curve analysis work for classification (instead of regression)?
+15. How does learning curve analysis work for classification (instead of regression)?
-15. Explain the concepts of services maps and product maps.
+16. Explain the concepts of services maps and product maps.
 How can they be used for selecting products in a project?
-16. Explain the main services of ML
+17. Explain the main services of ML
-17. Name prominent products for each ML service
+18. Name prominent products for each ML service
-18. How to proceed in engineering an ML application (methodology)?
+19. How to proceed in engineering an ML application (methodology)?
-19. What are sources of bias in ML applications and how to deal with them?
+20. What are sources of bias in ML applications and how to deal with them?

 X> Assignments